 There appears to be some confusion when it comes to weed control in limpograss.
-First, there are several names used for limpograss, including Hemarthria, limpograss, and Floralta.
+First, there are several names used for limpograss, including Hemarthria, limpograss, Floralta, and, more recently, Gibtuck and Kenhy.
 While none of these is incorrect, it is a common misconception that these names refer to different forages.
 It is not necessary to call limpograss by a certain name; it is only important to realize that all three names refer to the same forage grass.
 Secondly, new herbicides have recently been introduced into the pasture market, and the safety of these herbicides on limpograss depends on both the time of year and stage of growth.
-This publication is intended to help reduce the amount of confusion in the herbicide recommendations for weed control in limpograss pastures and hayfields.
+This publication is intended to help UF/IFAS Extension agents and producers reduce the amount of confusion in the herbicide recommendations for weed control in limpograss pastures and hayfields.

 Weed Control at Establishment